-Parallel HVDC and islands - Specific EF, generic 50% targeting of converter costs for AC substation equivalence removal of the exact cost of AC equivalent costs in each converter station As above, although recognise enhanced cost reflectivity of specific treatment, suspect cost breakdown will not be practicable to obtain.
+removal of the exact cost of AC equivalent costs in each converter station As above, although recognise enhanced cost reflectivity of specific treatment, suspect cost breakdown will not be practicable to obtain.

-Whilst this option does recognise equivalence on treatment of AC substations it does not attempt to target other fixed costs in the AC system.

-Parallel HVDC and islands - Specific EF, target according to

 Do you support the proposed implementation approach?
 If not, please state why and provide an alternative suggestion where possible.
 In terms of implementation date, we favour a 1 April 2014 implementation date, which, we note, is already delayed from the original Project TransmiT timetable.

-SR recognises that this could be difficult to respond to for parties for whom the altered charges materially altered project economics.
-But, SR ask that individual generators make detailed arguments to Ofgem on their individual commercial impacts, and Ofgem weigh up the delay in benefits from delayed implementation against the nature and scale of the disbenefits to individual parties on a one-off basis.
-We do not wish implementation to be delayed for one or two players, and hope the impact could be managed on a case-by-case basis.
+SR recognises that this could be difficult to respond to for partie for whom the altered charges materially altered project economics.
+But, SR ask that individual generators make detailed arguments to Ofgem on their individual commercial impacts, and Ofgem weigh up the delay in benefits from delayer implementation against the nature and scale of the disbenefits findividual implementation to be delayed for one or two players, and hope the impact could be managed on a case-by-case basis.
+Do you have any other comments?
 SR notes the publication of impact assessment results in the Code Administrator consultation.
 This information has been useful and we acknowledge the work that National Grid has put into producing these results for the Code Administrator consultation.
 Whilst we feel that the results are sufficient to understand the broad direction of travel of impacts, we do feel that the results would be enhanced by some commentary for those parties interested in interpreting the results in the context of the modelling methodology.
 We welcome National Grid's commitment to do this via their own response to the Code Administrator consultation, and would welcome the opportunity for any clarifications arising via TCMF or some other informal forum, before Ofgem's own impact assessment.